jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: A Calendar field is used in an object with many instances.**
 **Problem:** A Calendar field is typically only used for representing a date and time.
 A java.util.Calender object wastes heap space: it occupies about 540 bytes of heaps space.
-**Solution:** Use a [org.joda.time.LocalDateTime](http://joda-time.sourceforge.net/apidocs/org/joda/time/DateTime.html) or [java.time.LocalDateTime](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/LocalDateTime.html), which also has the advantage over java.util.Date that it is immutable.
+**Solution:** Use a [java.time.LocalDateTime](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/LocalDateTime.html), which also has the advantage over java.util.Date that it is immutable.
 Also even a primitive long type for "milliseconds since epoch" could be used instead, for the most space-efficient solution.

 Improper use of collections
 ---------------------------